• Skip to main content

 Recipe Notes

-Serve black-eyed peas with cornbread, French bread, greens, or salad.
+What to serve with black-eyed peas: Serve black-eyed peas with cornbread, French bread, collard greens, or salad.

 FLAVOR ADD-INS

-Bacon: fry ½ pound of bacon and add to the cooked black-eyed peas before serving.
+Bacon: Fry ½ pound bacon and stir it into the beans just before serving.

-Sauteed onions: dice ½ medium onion and sauté with a tablespoon of olive oil at the beginning of the cook cycle.
+Sautéed onion: Dice ½ medium onion and sauté in 1 tablespoon olive oil at the start of cooking.

-Sauteed vegetables: collard greens, carrots, celery, or bell pepper will add texture, flavor, and nutrients to black-eyed peas.
+Sautéed vegetables: Collard greens, carrots, celery, or bell pepper add extra flavor and texture.

 Equipment